Tikkun olam: Jewish Social Thought

+By the time of Natan Friedland, an early Zionist thinker, a full-blown progressive interpretation (as modern society would understand it) was well-formed:"Neighbor" is what someone is called who joins themself with you in nearness of spirit/consciousness and in humanistic values, who will be whomever they will be (i.e. from whatever race or tribe or country or religion)—[the] only [qualification is] that they should be in the category of lovers of humanity and the upright of heart, doing justice for the oppressed and engaging in the settling of the world / yishuvah shel olam...
+And this is the proper order for the redemption of the world / tikkun ha’olam: in the beginning, love of neighbor and peace, and from this one will come unto the truth, and from this one will come unto righteous justice, for the judges will find a world mended / olam m’tukan, and according to [the nature of] the world, so will be the laws.

 Lurianic Kabbalah

-Lurianic Kabbalah dwells on the role of prayer and ritual in tikkun of the upper worlds.
-According to this vision of the world, God contracted part of God's infinite light (Ohr Ein Sof) to create the world.
+Lurianic Kabbalah dwells on the role of prayer and ritual in the tikkun of the upper worlds.
+Though this is not the same as tikkun olam, these concepts had a huge impact on the development of ideas about tikkun olam about two centuries later, most notably, through the work of Moshe Chaim Luzzatto.

+According to the Lurianic vision of the world, God contracted part of God's infinite light (Ohr Ein Sof) to create the world.
 The vessels of the first universe, the World of Chaos, shattered and their shards became sparks of light trapped within the next universe, the World of Rectification.
 Prayer, especially contemplation of various aspects of the divinity (sephirot), releases these sparks of God's light and allows them to reunite with God's essence.
 The "rectification" is two-fold: the gathering of light and of souls, to be achieved by human beings through the contemplative performance of religious acts.
 The goal of such repair, which can only be effected by humans, is to separate what is holy from the created world, thus depriving the physical world of its very existence, destroying the material universe.
 This restores all things to a world before disaster within the Godhead.

-According to Moshe Chaim Luzzatto, in his book Derech Hashem, the physical world is connected to spiritual realms above that influence the physical world, and Jews have the ability, through physical deeds and free will, to direct and control these spiritual forces.
-God's desire in creation was that God's creations would ultimately recognize God's unity and overcome evil; this will constitute the perfection (tikkun) of creation.
-While the Jews have the Torah now and are aware of God's unity, some believe that when all of humanity recognizes this fact, the rectification will be complete.
+According to Moshe Chaim Luzzatto, in his book, Derech Hashem, the physical world is connected to spiritual realms above that influence the physical world, and Jews have the ability, through physical deeds and free will, to direct and control these spiritual forces.
+This exact definition of tikkun olam provided by Luzzatto is what people generally mean with they talk about tikkun olam in Kabbalah.
+God's desire in creating the world was that God's creations would ultimately recognize God's unity and overcome evil; this will constitute the perfection (tikkun) of creation.
+While Luzzatto understands this task to be strictly in the hands of the Jewish people now, other Kabbalists believe that the completion of rectification (g'mar hatikkun) will be when all of humanity will recognize and live by these truths.